soundasleep/jevon.org/wiki/old-content/jevon-computers.md

 * 6x/32x BTC DVD Drive
 * Generic 17" CRT Monitor

-'''Computer 2''' used to be a PC Company retail computer, purchased two years ago, which has now become redundant (when I upgraded to the nice little box above!) and is now a personal file server/web server.
+**Computer 2** used to be a PC Company retail computer, purchased two years ago, which has now become redundant (when I upgraded to the nice little box above!) and is now a personal file server/web server.
 It features:
 * Celeron 433MHz @ 481MHz CPU
 * Epox 3VBM Motherboard
 * Generic 320MB PC100/PC133 SDRAM Memory